pulumi/docs/content/docs/reference/pkg/aws/appmesh/route.md

     </dt>
     <dd>{{% md %}}Specifies the path with which to match requests.
 This parameter must always start with /, which by itself matches all requests to the virtual router service name.
-* `range`- (Optional) The object that specifies the range of numbers that the header value sent by the client must be included in.
 {{% /md %}}</dd>

     <dt class="property-optional"